slevithan/regex-recursion/README.md

 // → ['Racecar', 'ABBA', 'edivide']
 ```

 In this example, the max length of matched palindromes is 31.
 That's because it sets the max recursion depth to 15 with `(?R=15)`.
 So, depth 15 × 2 chars (left + right) for each depth level + 1 optional unbalanced char in the center = 31.
-The max recursion depth can increased (up to a max of 100) to match longer palindromes.
+To match longer palindromes, the max recursion depth can be increased to a max of 100, which would enable matching palindromes up to 201 characters long.

 #### Match palindromes as complete words